Use SLEAP on the SWC HPC cluster#

 The training-inference cycle#

 Now that you have some predictions, you can keep improving your models by repeating the training-inference cycle.
-The basic steps are:

-• Manually correct some of the predictions: see Prediction-assisted labeling
+• Manually correct some of the predictions

-• Merge corrected labels into the initial training set: see Merging guide
+• Merge corrected labels into the initial training set (File -> Merge into Project…).

 • Repeat the training-inference cycle until satisfied